Suicidality and Suicidal Ideation

 If you answered “yes” to four or more of these questions, you are at risk.
 Don’t gamble with your life.
 Suicide is never the best option.

 Ketamine can help.
 Ketamine gives hope.

 In 2013: 41,149 suicides were reported, making suicide the 10th leading cause of death for Americans.
-In that year, someone in the country died by suicide every 12.8 minutes.”
-It is time we talk about it.
+In that year, someone in the country died by suicide every 12.8 minutes. – Centers for Disease Control & Prevention (CDC)

 “There is a growing body of evidence that indicates that lower doses of Ketamine can reduce suicidal feelings and relieve symptoms of severe depression in a very short period of time, as little as a few hours, which makes it an extremely attractive candidate for treating acute depression,” said Richard Shelton, MD, professor in the Department of Psychiatry and Behavioral Neurobiology.

-22 Per Day
+22 Veterans Per Day